davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 Here's the idea: we can manage the score logic with just one function.
 In fact, this one should do what follows:
 1. increment moves number each time the player flips a card
 2. reduce the stars shown when the moves number surpasses a certain limit.
-The more moves it takes you to win the game, the less stars I will give you
+The more moves it takes you to win the game, the fewer stars I will give you

 Before that, we need to grab the star elements from the DOM, so that we can manipulate how many to show.